 A systematic offensive against illegal trade with Cuba

-Just one day before, Fernández had revoked the licenses of Cargo Caribe LLC, Harkham Shipping LLC, and MV Tinto Shipping LTD for exporting cement to Cuba without authorization from the Miami River to the port of Mariel.
+Just one day earlier, Fernández had revoked the licenses of Cargo Caribe LLC, Harkham Shipping LLC, and MV Tinto Shipping LTD for exporting cement to Cuba without authorization from the Miami River to the port of Mariel.

 A market of over 427 million dollars